Important School Information

 Learning Conferences are held in Terms 1 and 3 each year.
 Each student has a learning journal of work samples.
 This learning journal is to support the student's written report, these written reports are sent home at mid year and end of year.
 The mid year report is a short form, the end of year report covers all curriculum areas.

-All items found lying around the school will be sent to the MakerSpace Room and may be collected from there.
-If items are clearly named they are promptly returned to the owners.
+All items found lying around the school will be sent to the MediaLab Room and may be collected from there.
+If items are clearly named they are promptly returned to the owner.

 A school newsletter is produced every Friday which provides valuable information for parents, this is also available on our website.